5 Sources

 Copy Link

-The Department of Health and Human Services announced Thursday it is deploying an AI initiative to detect fraud and waste in federal health programs, marking a significant shift in how the government monitors billions in healthcare spending
+The Department of Health and Human Services announced Thursday it is deploying artificial intelligence to intensify oversight of how states and federal fund recipients audit their programs, aiming to combat fraud and waste across billions in healthcare spending

 1

 .
-The program, called the Audit Enforcement and Risk Oversight initiative, or AERO, will use ChatGPT and other AI tools to analyze audit reports from all 50 states on an ongoing basis4
+The new program, called the Audit Enforcement and Risk Oversight initiative, or AERO, will use ChatGPT and other AI tools to analyze audit reports from all 50 states on an ongoing basis5

 .
-Gustav Chiarello, the assistant secretary for financial resources leading the new program, explained the rationale: "It's classic big government: Everyone files an audit and it lands with a thud and no one does anything about it.
-Here, with AI, we're able to dig into it"1
+Gustav Chiarello, the assistant secretary for financial resources leading the initiative, explained that the traditional approach has been ineffective: "It's classic big government: Everyone files an audit and it lands with a thud and no one does anything about it.
+Here, with artificial intelligence, we're able to dig into it"1

 .